mikecroucher/awesome-MATLAB/README.md

 * [Undocumented Secrets of MATLAB-Java Programming](https://www.crcpress.com/Undocumented-Secrets-of-MATLAB-Java-Programming/Altman/9781439869031#isbn) - A great guide on MATLAB® and its Java interface (e.g. for GUIs or interaction with JVM software).
 * [An Introduction to MATLAB for Behavioral Researchers](http://www.sagepub.com/books/Book239284) - Beginner book for those with no programming experience.
 Targeted to those in psychology/behavioural sciences and uses real experimental data in examples.

+## Courseware

+** Materials developed to help you teach various subjects. **

+* [Computer Vision Basics](https://www.mathworks.com/matlabcentral/fileexchange/180661-computer-vision-basics) - This curriculum module contains interactive MATLAB live scripts centered on the fundamentals of image segmentation.
+* [Convolution in Digital Signal Processing](https://www.mathworks.com/matlabcentral/fileexchange/97112-convolution-in-digital-signal-processing) - This curriculum module contains interactive MATLAB live scripts and supporting data files centered around the fundamentals of convolution in digital signal processing.

 ## Reference Cards

+* [Cheat Sheets for MATLAB and Simulink](https://www.mathworks.com/campaigns/products/cheat-sheets.html) - Use these cheat sheets as quick reference resources for MATLAB and Simulink.
 * [MATLAB Quick Reference](http://www.robots.ox.ac.uk/~dwm/Courses/1P5_2011/MatlabQuickRef1v1.pdf) - by Eric Peasley, Department of Engineering Science, University of Oxford

 ## Social Media